Native vs Hybrid Application

 4. When you have budget constraints

 Q2.
-What factors should you consider when choosing between a hybrid and a native app?
+What factors should you consider when choosing between a hybrid vs native app?

 Here are the few factors that have to be taken into consideration before choosing a native or hybrid app-